 Floating Points’ DJ sets as the former resident at London’s most legendary night “Plastic People” defined and enhanced the eclecticism that went down at that Shoreditch club, whether it was all night back-to-back with Kieran Hebden, or just riding solo.

 He’s a fanatical record collector, and his sets have evolved to consider “soul, jazz, disco and techno as a lineage that’s ok to mix together”.
-Resident Advisor described his production discography as “flawless”, but we get the feeling something even betterer is gonna arrive with his album due in October.
+Resident Advisor described his production discography as “flawless”, but we get the feeling something even betterer is gonna arrive with his new album.

 Floating Points.
 Wishlist fulfilment.
 Drift off, late late Saturday night.